Website logo cars for beginners

 Check car fluid levels

-We’re not just talking oil with this one, we’re suggesting you check everything, from the coolant to the washer fluid.
-There are plenty of fluids in a vehicle that can leave you stranded if you find yourself without them, and there are plenty of them in your average car.
+With this one, we’re not just talking oil; we’re suggesting you check everything, from the coolant to the washer fluid.
+Plenty of fluids in a vehicle can leave you stranded if you find yourself without them, and there are plenty of them in your average car.

 Most cars contain the following, except very few.